-- hows active registration in one or more courses for an ongoing and/or future session within the same semester), or
+- Shows active registration in one or more courses for an ongoing and/or future session within the same semester), or

 - Remained registered for one or more courses in a chronologically earlier session within the same semester through the last day of that session.

 - Has taken appropriate action (see below) by the close of business on the last day of the withdrawal period for the session in question.

 Withdrawal from a course is a student-driven choice although, as always, students are cautioned that eliminating courses from their schedule can have serious adverse effects on their full-time status, on financial aid awards, on athletic eligibility, and on other factors as well.
 Students are urged to consult with their primary academic advisor and the office of financial aid before withdrawing from courses.

 From the conclusion of the drop/add period through the withdrawal period of the session (see Sec.
 6.16.3.), students wishing to withdraw from a course must obtain a course withdrawal form from the office of enrollment services.
-Copies are also available online at http:// hub.oglethorpe.edu/forms/individual-course-withdrawal/.
+Copies are also available online at the HUB website, http://hub.oglethorpe.edu/.
 The student must fill out and sign the form.
 The completed and signed form must be returned to the office of enrollment services by close of business on the final day of the withdrawal period of the session.
 In this case, the student will receive the grade of “W” for the course.
 The “W” grade does not adversely affect the student’s grade-point average.
 No credit is given for the course.